pkali/scorch_src/README.md

 2023-01-23

 Early morning edition.
 It is 5:11 am and I am writing this instead of dreaming of electric sheep.
-For the last 6 weeks theversions we released had an awful bug - the conversations of tanks were completely invisible.
+For the last 6 weeks, the versions we released had an awful bug - the conversations of tanks were completely invisible.
 Thanks for pointing this out, RB5200.
 - tanks talk to each other again
-- better stochastic non blocking wait one frame
+- better stochastic non-blocking wait one frame
-- rare dstance measurement bug fixed (rarely a tank survived a direct hit)
+- rare distance measurement bug fixed (rarely a tank survived a direct hit)
-- 5200: second fire works (by RB5200)
+- 5200: second fire (by RB5200)
 - "visual debug" mode in A800 version, triggered by pressing [CTRL]+[HELP].
-It displays distances measured, laser aiming and aiming technique.
-It leaves a mess on screen, but it does not impair the game, just makes it a bit harder.
+It displays distances measured, laser aiming, and aiming technique.
+It leaves a mess on the screen, but it does not impair the game, just makes it a bit harder.

 ###### Version 1.25